InfuseAI/ArtiVC/docs/content/en/_index.md

 {{< columns >}}
 ### Data Versioning

 Version your data like versioning code.
-ArtiV supports commmit history, commit message, version tag.
+ArtiVC supports commmit history, commit message, version tag.
 You can diff two commits, pull data from speciifc version.

 <--->

 ### Use your own storage

 We are used to putting large files in NFS or S3.
-To use ArtiV, you can keep put your files on the same storage without changes.
+To use ArtiVC, you can keep put your files on the same storage without changes.

 <--->

 ### No additional server required

-ArtiV is a CLI tool.
+ArtiVC is a CLI tool.
 No server or gateway is required to install and operate.

 {{< /columns >}}